Logarithmic algorithms for fair division problems: Introduction

+So, in all these cases $O(\log(n))$ queries are enough.
+A~series of related results (with logarithmic query complexity algorithms for other query types and other settings in cake-cutting problems) are presented in~\cite{BrNi, ES-HS}.

-If the preference sets are convex and $d=3$, Theorem~\ref{convex} says that $O(\log^2(n))$ queries in binary mode are enough for the rental harmony problem.
-A~similar result concerning the cake-cutting problem is Theorem~6 in \cite{Deng12}.
+If the preference sets are convex and $d=3$, Theorem~\ref{convex} says that $O(\log^2(n))$ queries in binary mode are enough for the rental harmony problem.\footnote{The estimate of Theorem~\ref{convex} is also correct in the minimal mode, but the proof of this fact uses a different algorithm, which will be presented in a forthcoming paper.} A~similar result concerning the cake-cutting problem is Theorem~6 in~\cite{Deng12}.